 - MySQL version 5.6 or greater OR MariaDB version 10.0 or greater

 Now how’s that beneficial, you may ask?
 Well, any problems regarding the site performance that stem from PHP are something that can be and should be fixed from your end.

 Laying a good grounding is very important or else it will start cracking and decaying your website inside out.
 Everything can fall apart from plugins to far more substantial issues that can be handled by a reliable individual or WordPress development company.

 This surely brings us to the next part.

-Time to Check and Update PHP Version of Your WordPress Site
+Time to Check and Update the PHP Version of Your WordPress Site

-Things must be going fine for you only till you didn’t receive any update regarding some plugins require a particular version of PHP to work as intended.
-For instance, let’s assume that you have been working on PHP version 5.6 but due to some technicality you are finding it difficult to work and losing revenue as an excess advantage.
+Things must be going fine for you only till you receive any update regarding some plugins that require a particular version of PHP to work as intended.
+For instance, let’s assume that you have been working on PHP version 5.6 but due to some technicality, you are finding it difficult to work and losing revenue as an excess advantage.

 Finding which PHP version your WordPress website is running on is not that difficult actually.